Foundations in Manual Therapy: Voice and Swallowing Disorders

 Course Description

 The clinician learned to understand and apply manual therapy (MT) as a multifactorial approach to addressing voice and swallowing issues.
 Using a biopsychosocial approach to evaluation and intervention, the clinician utilized the evidence to support this MT model and, through hands-on experiences, learned immediately applicable clinical skills in the context of the diagnoses facing the SLP.
-This course content also fits within the frameworks of massage, as well as occupational and physical therapy, for those interested in this region.
+This course content also aligns with the frameworks of massage, as well as occupational and physical therapy, for those interested in this area.
 Areas of interest include voice, swallowing, oral-motor disorders, tongue dysfunction, jaw opening and function, breathing, pain, and performance limitations.

 This class centers around two central themes.
-The first is obvious: teaching the SLP and others the use of manual, touch-based therapy to remediate voice, swallowing, oral motor, tongue-related, breathing, and similar problems.
+The first is obvious: teaching the SLP and others to use manual, touch-based therapy to remediate voice, swallowing, oral-motor, tongue-related, and breathing problems.
 Second, a concept of equal importance is the introduction of a patient-centered model of care, solidly grounded in shared decision-making (SDM).
 The core concepts of SDM, now common in our shared literature, can be inserted into any intervention, not just manual therapy.
+The combination of the two concepts allows us to work with a patient rather than on a patient, resulting in a co-creation of the intervention.

 This course is not jam-packed with techniques.
 Instead, we move through multiple lab engagements framed from the SDM perspective.
 Adequate time is spent in all covered areas to ensure each clinician feels comfortable applying the intervention.
 You will be challenged to learn this work, as, unlike most training, we will acknowledge the uncertainty surrounding many aspects of it.
 Prepare for that challenge!